dimagi/commcare-cloud/hosting_docs/source/changelog/0063-backfill_sms_event_data_for_api_performance.md

 ## Change Context
 Backfill data in the `sms_smssubevent` table to improve the performance of the 'messaging-event' API.

 This operation is only required if your environment is using SMS or Email workflows.
+Furthermore, an automatic migration will be added to CommCare in the future which will apply these changes during a code deploy if they have not already been applied.

 ## Details
 To improve the performance of the 'messaging-event' API we have denormalized one of the date fields.